NKID00/redstone-computer-utilities/docs/Scripts.md

 ## Communication

 Communication between the mod and scripts is accomplished with two-way Json-RPC on one or more TCP connections.
 Once initialized, the mod will bind the loopback address (configurable), listen to port 37265 (configurable) and wait for connections from scripts.
-A single connection may be reused by multiple scripts, multiple connections may also be used by a single script, with authorization keys as identifiers.
+A single connection may be reused by multiple scripts, with authorization keys as identifiers.
+Each script MUST use only one connection.
+When a connection is lost, all scripts related to the connection will be deregistered.

 Each serialized json message MUST be framed with a 2-byte big-endian length field prepended while transferring.
 Length of the serialized json message MUST be less than or equal to 65535.
-To avoid id collision, ids of requests sent by the script server MUST be a string started with `s_` while ids of requests sent by script clients MUST be a string started with `c_` and SHOULD be a string started start with `c_<script name>_`.
+To avoid collision, ids of requests sent by the mod MUST be a string started with `s_`, while ids of requests sent by scripts MUST be a string started with `c_` and SHOULD be a string started start with `c_<script name>_`.
+Names of event callback methods SHOULD start with `<script name>_`.
+The above `<script name>` excludes the angle brackets.

 ## Authorization

-An authorization key will be given when the script is registered and will be destroyed when the script is deregistered or unloaded.
+An authorization key will be given when the script is registered and will be destroyed when the script is deregistered.
 Any further API call will require this key.

 ## Registration

 When a script registers itself, it will not be runnable immediately.
 Instead, it will be queued and become loaded after `/rcu reload` is executed.

+## Reload

+When a script is registered or deregistered, other scripts that depends on it may malfunction and `/rcu reload` SHOULD be executed to reload all scripts.
+When `/rcu reload` is executed, `onScriptUnload` event callback will be called on all scripts, afterward, `onScriptLoad` event callback will be called on all scripts.

 ## Stability